LWM2M

 Decoder microservices

-Cumulocity IoT LWM2M allows the set of custom actions to be extended using decoder microservices.
-A decoder microservice is an ordinary Cumulocity IoT microservice that implements a simple decoder interface.
+Cumulocity LWM2M allows the set of custom actions to be extended using decoder microservices.
+A decoder microservice is an ordinary Cumulocity microservice that implements a simple decoder interface.
 The LWM2M agent calls this microservice for decoding data in a customer-specific way.
 We provide an according example how to write such a decoder microservice in our public GitHub repository.

 The LWM2M agent serializes different LWM2M data types to binary data depending on the type of the corresponding resource: